conda-forge/conda-forge.github.io/src/orga/subteams.rst

 The core responsibilities of this team are as follows:

 - Maintain secure access to the credentials to all bot accounts.
-- Maintain secure access to all keys, API or otherwise, used by ``conda-forge``.
+- Maintain secure access to all keys, API or otherwise, used by conda-forge.
-- Maintain secure access to all service provider accounts owned by ``conda-forge``.
+- Maintain secure access to all service provider accounts owned by conda-forge.
 - Maintain the infrastructure for ``CFEP-13``.
-- Maintain automated ways to recover and reprovision ``conda-forge`` systems.
+- Maintain automated ways to recover and reprovision conda-forge systems.
 - Perform ongoing security maintenance tasks.
-- Provision new members of `core` with access to all ``conda-forge`` systems, credentials and keys.
+- Provision new members of `core` with access to all conda-forge systems, credentials and keys.

 This team will operate via the following rules: